Project Cycle

 Infrastructure Investments

 One of the ways to achieve the goals of the programme is to mobilize investments for IWRM infrastructure funding.
-A project pipeline is under development and High Priority Investments (HPIs) contributing to reducing the pollution load and improving the water quality in the Lake Victoria Basin are being selected.
+A pipeline of 25 projects has been developed and High Priority Investments (HPIs) contributing to reducing the pollution load and improving the water quality in the Lake Victoria Basin are being selected.
 This will be mostly investments in wastewater collection and treatment, faecal sludge collection and treatment and solid waste management.
-IWRM however is broader than only a focus on water quality; it includes a wide array of sectors in which water is essential, including agriculture, irrigation, forestry, industry, hydropower, and fisheries etc.
+IWRM however is broader than only a focus on water quality; it includes a wide array of areas in which water is essential, including agriculture, irrigation, forestry, industry, hydropower, and fisheries.
+The investments may be located in upstream and downstream locations, while both grey and green infrastructure are relevant.

 The LVB IWRM Project Cycle